rutrum/rutrum.net/content/_index.md

 # Dave Purdum

-I'm a senior at Butler University studying mathematics, computer science, and statistics.
+I'm a recent graduate of Butler University studying mathematics, computer science, and statistics.
 I'm interested in finding ways to apply all three of these disciplines through research, writing, and application development.

 ## Why Rutrum?